1teaspoongrated lemon zestpreferably from an organic lemon

 About 10 minutes before the end of this time, prepare the vegetables (slice thinly the carrots and shallots).

-Bake uncovered for another 45 minutes, during this time baste the chicken 1-2 times with the liquid from the baking dish.
+Bake uncovered for another 45 minutes.
 At the end of the baking keep an eye on the thighs and if they brown too quickly cover them loosely with an aluminum foil.
 If the skin is not crispy, move the baking dish to the top shelf of the oven and bake until crispy.

 Remove the chicken from the oven, it’s ready when the skin is browned and crispy and the meat easily falls off the bone.